Malians in France: Challenges

 French immigration policy poses a challenge to Malians in France.
 In 2005, tensions rose after fires at crowded Paris apartments and hotels killed nearly 50 African immigrants, a majority of whom were children and many of whom came from Mali.
-The Paris authorities responded by stepping up evictions from substandard housing, angering many in the Malian community who were conviced that the fires were actually arson.
+The Paris authorities responded by stepping up evictions from substandard housing, angering many in the Malian community who were convinced that the fires were actually arson.
 On 22 May 2006, then-Minister of the Interior Nicolas Sarkozy visited Bamako to discuss new immigration restrictions; many Malians looking for work began instead immigrating to the United States.
 Malians in France are also troubled by unrest at home, including jihadist insurgents and economic crisis.

 Since the 2020 Malian coup d'état, tensions between Mali and France have curbed immigration.
 In 2022, France suspended state development aid for Mali due to the actions of the Wagner Group, following which Mali banned the activities of NGOs funded or supported by France.
 France and Mali both suspended the issuance of visas to citizens of the other country in 2023.